rsharma1817/webtool/GSoC2020/weekly_reports/week_07.md

     - Better documentation.
 2. Baseline: word-to-word FE transfer
 3. Proposed modification: Constituent-to-word FE transfer
+4. Constituent-to-constituent FE transfer.
-4. Evaluation of annotation transfer of FEs
+5. Evaluation of annotation transfer of FEs

-## Tasks postponed to next week
+## Tasks for next week
-Meeting with Mentors on July 20, 2020.
+- Meeting with Mentors on July 20, 2020.
+- Discuss the annotation transfer result.
+- Transition to the phase of using Neural Networks for annotation transfer.

 ## Results
 #### Word Alignment